jsdotlua/react-lua/modules/shared/README.md

 ---

 ### ✏️ Notes
-* `ReactTypes.js` contains a number of complex flow-type definitions that are not yet possible with Luau, so it's been simplified to a stub called `ReactTypes.roblox.lua`
+* `ReactTypes.js` contains a number of complex flow-type definitions that are not yet possible with Luau, so it's been simplified to a stub called `ReactTypes.roblox.luau`
-* `ReactComponentStackFrame.js` is replaced by a partially-ported stub (`ReactComponentStackFrame.roblox.lua`) since it contains logic for parsing/navigating JS-specific stack structure.
+* `ReactComponentStackFrame.js` is replaced by a partially-ported stub (`ReactComponentStackFrame.roblox.luau`) since it contains logic for parsing/navigating JS-specific stack structure.
 This needs to be ported to the equivalent functionality in Luau.
-* Some slight changes to `isValidElement.lua` that account for the divergent shape of Component and PureComponent objects in our port (for `react`, they're functions; for us, they're tables)
+* Some slight changes to `isValidElement.luau` that account for the divergent shape of Component and PureComponent objects in our port (for `react`, they're functions; for us, they're tables)

 ### ❌ Excluded